|

 By the same token, Israel is a mosaic of people and beliefs.

+I read recently that one way to understand Israel is to recognize that there may be two "states" within the one state.
 There is the inspiring "state" of Jerusalem" with its historic and modern sites alongside an outspoken right-wing Orthodox contingent.
 Some of these people want the real Jerusalem to be a Jewish kingdom replacing the democratic Jewish state of Israel.

 On the other hand, there is a second "state" of Israel.
 You might call it the "State of Tel Aviv," which is composed of middle-left Israelis who value democracy and openness.
 In Tel Aviv, modernity thrives, differences between people and cultures are celebrated, women are treated with respect, Reform and secular Jews live in consonance with Israel's Declaration of Independence.